Central MediaScene 2006

 Yourself In A Boat On The River … The Frome River, That Is

-and this time it was not the old chestnut about part of The African Queen being shot
+time it was not the old chestnut about part of The African Queen being shot here, but

-here, but a set of previously-unknown snapshots of John Lennon for sale.
-(The Echo had
+a set of previously-unknown snapshots of John Lennon for sale.
+(The Echo had previously

 mentioned these boating trips in their Weekend Magazine in October 2000 for what would have been